|

 He shook himself and cleaned himself up.
 He knew that some of the pictures

-stored in his camera would never see the light of day in Geographic but
+stored in his would never see the light of day in Geographic but

 he'd have them pressed into some kind of transportable media to take